alexmucde/DLTMultimeter/README.md

 # DLTMultimeter

-DLTMultimeter is a Tool to read the measured Voltage or Current from a Multimeter.
+DLTMultimeter is a Tool to read the measured Voltage or Current from a Multimeter and write the values to connected DLT Data Logger.
-The Multimeter is connected by a USB(Serial) interface.
-It provides an interface to DLT for Logging of the measured values.

 ![Image of DLTMultimeter](https://github.com/alexmucde/DLTMultimeter/blob/main/doc/images/DLTMultimeter.jpg)